emanuelegiona/md-docs-action/README.md

 also applicable to user manuals written in Markdown.
 Based on [md-manual-template][templ-repo] by LibreSolar, this action simply adapts the original Travis-CI workflow into a GitHub Action.
+The resulting documentation is then published to GitHub Pages via [peaceiris/actions-gh-pages][gha-pages].

 Documentation is built as static HTML and served through GitHub Pages from the `gh-pages` branch in the same repository this workflow is executed from.